BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 				buildings.rotateBuilding();
 			}
 		}

-        //If buildingMove is true than move building if (buildings.buildingMove) {
+		if (buildings.buildingMove) {
 			buildings.moveBuilding();
 		}
-		//If key 1 is pressed than set building type to house
-        //Else if key 2 is pressed than set building type to park
-        //...

 		if (kb.started("1")) buildingType = "hs";
 		else if (kb.started("2")) buildingType = "pk";
 		else if (kb.started("3")) buildingType = "gd";